All Products

 • For each version or alias of a function, you can create only one HTTP trigger.
 For more information, see Manage versions and Manage aliases.

-• By default, the built-in domain names provided by HTTP triggers are only for tests.
-The stability of the built-in domain names is not guaranteed and may affect your online services.
-We recommend that you do not use built-in domain names for external online services.
+• By default, the built-in domain names provided by HTTP triggers are intended only for testing purposes.
+Their stability cannot be guaranteed, which may impact your online services.
+Therefore, we recommend that you do not use built-in domain names for any external online services.

 Note

-Website services can be provided only by using domain names for which ICP filings are obtained.
-You can configure a custom domain name, bind the domain name to your function, and then use the domain name to provide services.
-For more information, see Configure a custom domain name.
+Public-facing websites can only use domain names that have obtained ICP filings.
+You can configure a filed custom domain name, bind it to your function, and then use that domain to provide website services externally.
+For more information, see Configure custom domain names.

 Note

 You can use the following methods to trigger functions: GET, POST, PUT, DELETE, HEAD, PATCH, and OPTIONS.
-The HTTP and HTTPS protocols are suitable for simple request-response scenarios.
-For more information, see Configure and use an HTTP trigger.
+HTTP(S) is suitable for simple request-response scenarios.
+For more information, see Configure an HTTP trigger.

 • Limits on HTTP requests